MIDS-scaling-up/v2/README.md

 6. While we have not had any issues, [an ant-static wrist strap](https://www.amazon.ca/Anti-Static-Wrist-Straps-Anti-Static/dp/B017164JHA) is never a bad idea.

 ### Homeworks:
 A homework is due before each class.
 There are two types of homeworks: graded and credit only.
-As this class is currently in furios development, we will be adding homeworks as the class proceeds.
 Here is the link to [class 1](week01) - be sure to complete the setup of your Jetson as described in [homework 1](week01/hw)

+### Graded homeworks
+The graded homeworks are week 3, week 5, week 9, week 11; please notice that those are the slots that are available on the ISVC website except there are labeled as Homework 1, 2, 3 and 4 (we are working on getting this changed but in the meantime submit matching the graded homework week with it's slot i.e week 3 uploaded to Homework 1).